nicholaswilde/frame-fi/src/webserver/README.md

 # webserver

-Run a webserver to switch between USB MSC and FTP modes.
+Run a webserver to switch between mock USB MSC and FTP modes.

 ## :pencil: Usage